Online Candidate Home Page

 At that point, your realistic options may be limited to:

-If you are uncertain whether your filing was officially rejected, confirm that immediately.
+If you’re uncertain whether your filing was officially rejected, you’ll want to confirm that immediately.
 Don’t assume silence means acceptance.

 What Happens If You File a Campaign Finance Report Late?